Vandeveon/dockeravel/README.md

 Clone of https://github.com/developersalliance/magento2-dockergento console tool for Magento implemented for Laravel

-Full functionality of original repo is not implemented, TO DO Rest ;)
+Full functionality of original repo is not implemented, and will be added as time goes on, currently supported OS is Linux, TODO Rest ;)

 ## Setup